I took care of my husband after he had a stroke, and it majorly impacted my life and our marriage.

 It has been nearly a year since John's stroke.
 It has been the worst year of my life!

 After two suicide attempts and with extensive support from the mental health team, I am now on the mend.
-Solicitors became involved in the divorce and assets where things got worse.
+Solicitors became involved in the divorce and assets when things got worse.

 John has a support team that has helped him with his divorce petition.
 The Stroke Association guidelines state that a person who has experienced a stroke may become deluded and believe that what they say is true, or they may become paranoid or feel persecuted.